gpeyton/ai-devotional/devotional/index_Q2.md

 How joy strengthens us and becomes a natural response to God's goodness.
 *Hymn*: Joyful, Joyful, We Adore Thee

-### Day 3: How Does the Spirit Apply to Us the Redemption Purchased by Christ?
+### Day 3: What Befell Our First Parents When They Had Sinned?
-*Catechism Q30*: How does the Spirit apply to us the redemption purchased by Christ?
+*Catechism Q33*: What befell our first parents when they had sinned?
-*Catechism A*: The Spirit applies to us the redemption purchased by Christ, by working faith in us, and thereby uniting us to Christ in our effectual calling.
+*Catechism A*: Instead of being holy and happy, they became sinful and miserable.
 *Hymn*: Spirit of the Living God

 ### Day 4: Deliverer